Welcome back for the 2022/2023 Indoor Tennis season!

 In-House Racket Stringing and Repairs by Courtside Outfitters

 BeveragesIn addition to our always tempting vending machine dispensing bottled water, Gatorade, Pepsi, Diet Pepsi, Green Tea other favorites, Village Glen offers free gourmet coffee for your enjoyment.

 Please Note: From time to time, food may be served or purchased at the club that may contain allergens, including but not limited to peanuts and dairy products.
 Please be aware and take the necessary precautions.

 Courtisde Outfitters runs the Pro Shop at Village Glen, offering highest quality racquets, shoes, apparel, tennis bags, grips, and many other tennis accessories.
 Demo racquets will be available for a small charge at The Glen (demo racquets must stay on VG property).
 Special Orders are welcomed.

 For Pro Shop questions, contact Phil at 716-631-5703 or visit their website.

-Head Professional, USPTR and USPTA Certified
+Director of Tennis, USPTR and USPTA Certified

 Born in Poland, Wojtek has been playing tennis since he was 6, earning remarkable accolades playing in 15 countries and dozens of international tournaments.
 He won the 18u Polish Junior National Championships in singles and doubles.
 Wojtek also reached 426 in the ITF Juniors, 1489 in singles and 920 in doubles in ATP World rankings.